-In addition to the benefits provided by the state organization, FPRA Pensacola offers a variety of professional development opportunities on the local level, including:
+In addition to the benefits provided by the state organization, the Pensacola Chapter of FPRA offers a variety of professional development opportunities on the local level.

-The Pensacola Chapter meets the third Thursday of each month at the Pensacola Bay Center at 11:45 a.m. to hear timely presentations from seasoned public relations practitioners, exchange career experiences, network with fellow public relations practitioners, and conduct general business.
+The Pensacola Chapter meets the third Thursday of each month to hear timely presentations from seasoned public relations practitioners, exchange career experiences, network with fellow public relations practitioners and conduct general business.

 The state association hosts the annual conference with assistance from all 15 chapters.
 The conference features nationally known speakers and offers members the opportunity to stay current on public relations techniques and practices and enjoy networking with other public relations professionals.